 We take a look at movements in the federal funds rate to identify periods of monetary tightening.
 Then we ask: When the Fed stops tightening, how can they know if they tightened enough to cause a recession?
 Surprisingly, the answer is quite simple.

-In the papers cited at the bottom of this page, we identify the ends of 13 monetary tightening cycles in the U.S. economy from 1955 to 2000 (denoted in graph by vertical grid).
-Of these, 9 were followed by NBER-dated recessions (shading) and 10 were followed by substantial rises in unemployment (see table).
-The paper describes the methodology and provides detailed results.
-Using essentially the same methodology, the end of a tightening cycle if the yield curve spread at that end month is less than 0.78%, which is the optimal statistical discriminant level.
+In the papers cited at the bottom of this page, we identify the ends of 13 monetary tightening cycles in the U.S. economy from 1955 to 2000 (denoted in the graph by vertical grid lines).
+Nine of the cycles were followed by NBER-dated recessions (shading) and 10 were followed by increases in unemployment (see table).
+The updated paper shows that a recession has generally followed the end of a tightening cycle if the yield curve spread at that end month is less than 0.78%, which is the optimal statistical discriminant level.
 Only one case (1966) was incorrectly classified by this rule of thumb, although there was a subsequent rise in unemployment in that case as well.
 The papers describe the methodology and provide detailed results.

 Tobias Adrian and Arturo Estrella, "Monetary Tightening Cycles and the Predictability of Economic Activity."
 Economics Letters, May 2008